 - Introduce rubrics through learning exercises to ensure students have the ability to apply the rubric effectively.

 - Determine whether peer review activities will be conducted as in-class or out-of-class assignments.
-For out-of-class assignments, peer assessments can be facilitated online through Turnitin.
+For out-of-class assignments, peer assessments can be facilitated through Canvas using tools such as FeedbackFruits peer review and group member evaluation, Canvas peer review assignment, or Turnitin.
+See the Comparison of peer evaluation tools to learn more and/or set up a consultation by contacting CTI."

 - Help students learn to carry out peer assessment by modeling appropriate, constructive criticism and descriptive feedback through your own comments on student work and well-constructed rubrics.